cym13/cym13.github.io/source/crypter_writeup.rst

 so we must find this seed.

 Wait a second...
 That call to time() wasn't long before the fwrite() one.
-This means that the time used to seed and the time used to build the malware must be close to each other.
+This means that the time used to seed and the time used to build the encrypted file must be close to each other.

 .. code:: bash